-The vast complex—extending over 2.5 million square feet to comprise 18 wings, 19 courtyards and 2,600 rooms—offers an essential glimpse into the history and present day of Vienna.
-It has evolved from a medieval fortified castle into an Imperial Palace and is now one of the seats of Democratic government, making it one of Europe's oldest and most enduring places of power.
+The vast complex—extending over 2.5 million square feet to comprise 18 wings, 19 courtyards, and 2,600 rooms—offers a glimpse into both the history and present day of Vienna.
+It has evolved from a medieval fortified castle into an imperial palace and is now one of the seats of democratic government, making it one of Europe's oldest and most enduring places of power.

-Silver Collection: Some 7,000 items of fine silver and historic tableware is displayed in this collection- inviting visitors to close their eyes and imagine the lavish, elaborate banquets that took place for many centuries on the same premises.
+Silver Collection: Some 7,000 items of fine silver and historic tableware are displayed in this collection, inviting visitors to close their eyes and imagine the lavish, elaborate banquets that took place for many centuries on the same premises.

-Note: If you're also planning on visiting Schönbrunn Palace, the opulent historic abode of the imperial Hapsburg clan, you may want to consider purchasing a "Sisi Ticket".
-The ticket gives you combined entry to the Hofburg Palace (including Imperial Apartments, Sisi Museum and the Imperial Silver Collection), Schönbrunn Palace, and the Imperial Furniture Collection.
-Over all, this reduces entry prices by about 25%, so it's well worth it assuming all of the above attractions are on your radar.
+If you're also planning on visiting Schönbrunn Palace, the opulent historic abode of the imperial Hapsburg clan, you may want to consider purchasing a "Sisi Ticket."
+The ticket gives you combined entry to the Hofburg Palace and Schönbrunn Palace which houses the Imperial Furniture Collection.
+Overall, this reduces entry prices by about 25 percent, so it's well worth it.

 Getting There: The Hofburg can be accessed from the U3 (Orange) underground line; get off at Herrengasse and follow the signs to the entrance.
 You can also take Tram line 1, 2, D and 71 (get off at Burgring).

-Although Vienna is deeply associated wth classical traditions in art, music and architecture, it's also a hotbed of current artistic creation, home to an unusual number of modern art museums, theatres, and art schools.
-The Museumsquartier is definitely the place to be if you want to experience firsthand the city's vibrant contemporary arts scene, as well as take in modern masterpieces from Austrian artists such as Gustav Klimt and Egon Schiele.
+Although Vienna is deeply associated with classical traditions in art, music, and architecture, it's also a hotbed of current artistic creation, home to an unusual number of modern art museums, theaters, and art schools.
+The Museumsquartier is definitely the place to be if you want to experience the city's vibrant contemporary art scene, as well as take in modern masterpieces from Austrian artists such as Gustav Klimt and Egon Schiele.

-Around 70 different museums, galleries, theatres, dance halls, cultural associations, cafes and restaurants make up this vast complex in the city center, warranting a full morning or afternoon of exploration.
-Don't let the Baroque-era facade fool you: inside, the style is far more eclectic and contemporary, with airy, bright gallery spaces, colorful modern sculptures and spaces to sit, lounge and soak up some artistic inspiration.
-Coveted by students and young people, the Museumsquartier is usually packed, especially in the summer... months when the long days draw locals to come hang out for hours in the outside areas.
+Around 70 different museums, galleries, theaters, dance halls, cultural associations, cafes, and restaurants make up this vast complex in the city center, warranting a full morning or afternoon of exploration.
+Don't let the Baroque-era facade fool you: Inside, the style is far more eclectic and contemporary, with airy, bright gallery spaces, colorful modern sculptures, and spaces to sit, lounge and soak up some artistic inspiration.
+Frequented by students and young people, the Museumsquartier is usually packed, especially in the summer months when the long days draw locals to come to hang out for hours in the outside areas.